 Table 7 Notes to help you: Definitions: Domicile (UK and Non-UK) UK students are those higher education students who have a permanent or home address that is inside the UK only prior to entry of study.
 Students from the Channel Islands and Isle of Man should be returned as Non-UK domicile students.
-Non-UK students are those higher education students whose permanent or home address prior to entry is outside the UK prior to The derived field Z_PERMADDGRP4 11 should be used to assign the domicile of a student: • UK Z_PERMADDGRP4 values 01, 02, 03 and 04 entry of study.
+Non-UK students are those higher education students whose permanent or home address prior to entry is outside the UK prior to entry of study.
 You should not use the fee of the student to determine the domicile that they are assigned.
 Some Non-UK domiciled students may be eligible for the UK-based fee cap, but they should be returned in the Non-UK category.
-Non-UK Z_PERMADDGRP4 values 05, 06 and 07 Mode (full-time and part-time) Full-time higher education students are those normally required to attend a higher education provider for periods amounting to at least 24 weeks within the year of programme of study, those on thick or thin sandwich courses, and those on a study-related year out of their provider.
+The derived field Z_PERMADDGRP5 should be used to assign the domicile of a student: UK Z_PERMADDGRP5 values 01, 02, 03, 04 and 07 Non-UK All other Z_PERMADDGRP5 values (except Z9) Mode (full-time and part-time) Full-time higher education students are those normally required to attend a higher education provider for periods amounting to at least 24 weeks within the year of programme of study, those on thick or thin sandwich courses, and those on a study-related year out of their provider.
 During that time students are normally expected to undertake periods of study, tuition or work experience which amount to an average of at least 21 hours per week.
 Part-time higher education students are those who do not meet the requirements of full-time.
-The derived field Z_MODEGRP1 11 should be used to assign the mode of study of a student: • Full-time Z_MODEGRP1 value 01 • Part-time Z_MODEGRP1 value 02
+The derived field Z_MODEGRP1 should be used to assign the mode of study of a student: Full-time Z_MODEGRP1 value 01 Part-time Z_MODEGRP1 value 02